massachusettsCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a Class Action Lawsuit in Massachusetts?

-• The class must be large enough
+• The class should be large enough

 • The interest of the representative plaintiffs should be a reflection of that of the remaining class members.